SmoothVPR/Python-Assignments/week_1_assignment/README.md

 - [x] Program should take any filename as per the format mentioned as input.
 - [x] Input month value from the file name where ex: January(expedia_report_monthly_january_2018.xlsx)
 - [x] Based on the month and year input values value print the values into a log file using a logger
+- [x] Similarly go to "VOC Rolling MoM" tab
+- [x] Grab all the values related to Jan-18 and print.
+- [x] Rest all values remain the same.

 ### Example for January
 Calls Offered: 16,915